dagraham/etm-tk/etmTk/help/PREFERENCES.md

     ----------------------------------------
     Only periods of at least 30 minutes are displayed.

+When displaying free times in week view you will be prompted for the shortest period to display using the setting for *minimum* as the default.

 Tip: Need to tell someone when you're free in a given week?
-Jump to that week in week view, press *Ctrl-F*, choose the minimum period and then copy and paste the resulting list into an email.
+Jump to that week in week view, press *Ctrl-F*, set the minimum period and then copy and paste the resulting list into an email.

 ### Mercurial commands